jgensler8/Ansible-Azure-Zookeeper/ansible/roles/jmeter-testrun/README.md

-Role Name
+jmeter-testrun
 =========

-Downloads JMeter from a url.
+Template a load test and run against a set of hosts

 Requirements
 ------------

-No prerequisites.
+Requires JMeter to be installed and locatable at a varible named `jmeter_root`

 Role Variables
 --------------

-Variables Exposed:
+Required:
-* `jmeter_root` who's root holds .jars necessary to run JMeter
+* `jmeter_root`
+* `test_plan` a complex object containing a JMeter JMX

 Dependencies
 ------------

-No Dependencies.
+* jmeter (jgensler8)

 Example Playbook
 ----------------